shsagir/play-area-sync/docs/mysql.md

 $i++;
 ```

 Then open a [terminal tunnel](#toc-mysql-via-terminal), then visit your local phpMyAdmin in the browser.
 You now can select your fortrabbit App.
 You will be asked for the MySQL user "**{{app-name}}**" and [password](#toc-obtain-the-mysql-password).
-Usinf a local phpMyAdmin with your remote database requires you to always open a tunnel first - a [MySQL GUI](#toc-mysql-via-gui) might be the better choice.
+Using a local phpMyAdmin with your remote database requires you to always open a tunnel first - a [MySQL GUI](#toc-mysql-via-gui) might be the better choice.

 ## Export & import